RJMcEvoy/item-locker/README.md

-# Example
+# Item Locker
-An example greeter plugin
+A plugin to disable interacting with items in a list